pukiwiki/pukiwiki/README.en.KsuWiki.txt

-KsuWiki - A PukiWiki extension that supports multiple sites in a single installation
+KsuWiki - A PukiWiki extension supports multiple sites in a single PukiWiki installation

+FEATURES
+1. Support multiple sites under a single PukiWiki installation

+2. Provide 'view' and 'admin' modes
+  - 'view' mode for readonly, hide navigation bar and tool bar
+  - 'admin' mode for edit requring login, show navigation bar and tool bar

+3. Site administration tool

 HOW DOES IT WORK?